prakash200514/RESUME-CONSTRUCTION/README.md

 ## Overview

 **AuraCV** is a PHP/MySQL-powered resume builder web application that lets users create, customize, and export professional resumes in minutes.
-It offers multiple premium templates (Modern Executive, Creative Bold, Minimal Tech), seamless Google OAuth login, and a clean, animated UI designed for a premium user experience.
+It offers multiple premium templates (Modern Executive, Creative Bold, Minimal Tech), seamless Google OAuth login, and a clean, animated UI designed for a premium user experience..

 ## Features